 Year 7 and 8 immunisations

 At participating schools, children in Year 7 are offered free immunisations against tetanus, diphtheria, and whooping cough.
-Girls in year 8 are offered the HPV immunisation.
+Children in year 8 are offered the HPV immunisation.
 You can also get them at your general practice.

 Duane and Hinetaapora talk about getting immunised against tetanus, diphtheria and whooping cough (or pertussis).
 What does immunisation do and why do you need it?
 What are immunisations for and how do they work?
 How do you get parental consent?